kubenstein/middleman-simple-thumbnailer/README.md

 This extension use ImageMagick (via mini_magick) to resize the images.
 The `resize_to` format is therefore the one defined ny ImageMagick.
 The documentation can be found [there](http://www.imagemagick.org/script/command-line-processing.php#geometry).

+### Dynamic mode

+This mode is the default operating mode for this extension.
+The images are generated according to their declaration in the helpers.
+See the [known limitations](#known-limitation) paragraph below for known limitation in this mode.

-### Specification file mode
+### Declarative mode

-In this mode, the resized file are declared in the sitemap and generated at the same time than the other files.
+In this mode, the resized file are declared.
+They are then added to the sitemap and generated at the same time than the other files.

 To activate this new mode, the option `:use_specs` must be used when activating the extension.